jauntybrain/flow-links-extension/README.md

 **Author**: Jaunty Brain (**[https://jauntybrain.com/](https://jauntybrain.com/)**)

-**Description**: FlowLinks is a replacement for retiring Dynamic Links.
+**Description**: FlowLinks is a replacement for the retiring Dynamic Links.

 **Details**: This extension is currently under development.
 Only basic functionality is available.